er537/blog/_posts/2023-09-05-whisper_interpretability.md

 `hot ones.
 The show where celebrities while feeding even hotter wings.`

-# 2) The Neuron Basis and Residual Stream of the Encoder learn human interpretable features
+# 2) The encoder learns human interpretable features
 ## Neuron Basis
 It turns out that the neurons in the MLP layers of the encoder are highly interpretable; by finding maximally activating dataset examples for all of the neurons we found that the majority activate on a specific phonetic sound!
 The table below shows these sounds for the first 50 neurons in `block.2.mlp.1`.
 By amplifying the audio around the sequence position where the neuron is maximally active, you can clearly hear these phonemes, as demonstrated by the audio clips below.